soundW4V3S/AssaultCube-v1.2.0.2-ammoModifier/README.md

 ## Why did I create this?

 More so as a proof of concept of things I took the time to learn over the span of a Summer.
-Things such as pointers, Value Scanning && Memory Viewing, structures in memory, offsets, Multilevel Pointers, the Windows API, and with this project External Memory Injection, all play a role in the end product of this proof-of-concept program.
+Things such as pointers, Value Scanning && Memory Viewing, structures in memory, offsets, Multilevel Pointers, the Windows API, various data types and string types, and with this project External Memory Injection, all play a role in the end product of this proof-of-concept program.

 Hope you enjoy!
 More to come later when I have free time.
 School's starting up and I definitely won't have as much time to dedicate to studying this stuff further (With calculus and all :p)